agrc/metadata-asset-tracking-tool/metadata/environment/dwmrc_hazardous_waste_and_used_oil_facilities.md

 ## Brief Summary

+Points dataset of sites that generate, treat, store, or dispose of hazardous waste or used oil in Utah.

 ## Summary

 ## Description

+### What is the dataset?

-This dataset contains sites that generate hazardous waste; that treat , store, or dispose of hazardous waste; and sites that transport, market, or recycle used oil.
+This dataset contains point locations of facilities in Utah that generate, treat, store, or dispose of hazardous waste.
+It also contains sites that transport, market, or recycle used oil.

+### What is the purpose of the dataset?

 The Hazardous Waste and Used Oil programs regulate the activities of facilities that handle hazardous waste and used oil.
 Regulation of these facilities is the framework in which the facilities can operate while protecting human health and the environment.

-### What is the dataset?

-### What is the purpose of the dataset?

 ### What does the dataset represent?

+Each point location in this dataset represents a hazardous waste or used oil facility.
+Features contain the facility name, street address, facility number, and type.

 ### How was the dataset created?